 If you will be coaching a team this season, you will need to register for USA Hockey, and pay the $40 fee.
 You will also need to register as a coach in our system.
-That registration will be available in the next day or so.
+Click the button on the right to complete that registration.

 All players need both a blue and a white AB hockey jersey for the season.
 If you already have jerseys that fit, you do not need to order new ones.
 If you need jerseys, you can order them on the registration form.

-Please use the link below to begin the registration process.
+Please use the link on the right to begin the registration process.

 If you have any questions or issues with registration, please contact the webmaster.

 I hope everyone had a successful winter season with your team(s).
 At right is a schedule of the events that we’re running this season as part of our Junior Bruins Spring & Summer Hockey Schools along with a link to our camps website where you can find more detailed information and a link to register for any one of our programs online.

 We will be capping the number of students this year at each age group to make sure the counselor to student ratio stays small and everyone gets a ton of repetition and positive interaction with our staff.
 Note that each one of our camps will have specific goalie instruction from former NCAA Division goaltender Nevin Hamilton and power skating instruction from Dina and/or Alex Volpicelli.

 We’d love to have as many of you join us as possible.
 Please note that a couple of our weeks are already more than half full.
 If you have any questions please send me an email or contact me directly on my cell listed below.

 Good luck in your upcoming games and we hope to see you on the ice with us this offseason.